 Minnesota Randonneurs has offered brevets since the early 1990s, originally based in Rochester, 90 minutes south of the Twin Cities.
 In 2008 we formalized a relationship with the Twin Cities Bicycling Club and started developing brevets in the Twin Cities area.
 This helped our organization grow and we provided a place to ride for TCBC members that wanted to enjoy longer distance events.
 We now offer events and permanent routes throughout the state of Minnesota, Western Wisconsin and Northern Iowa.

 In 2019 we formed a corporation that evolved into a 501c3 non-profit.
-We formed a board of directors with six members and meet regularly throughout the year.
+We formed a board of directors with seven members and meet regularly throughout the year.
 Currently we have 130 paid members and another 200 email users that follow our activities.